Overview of the S-REITs Industry

 REITs listed on the SGX are granted tax transparency treatment generally on rental and related income from Singapore real estate properties.
 For those investing in foreign properties, they (including the REITs’ wholly-owned Singapore-resident subsidiaries) are currently exempt from taxation on certain foreign income derived in respect of those properties acquired on or before 31 March 2020.
 This was part of a package of tax incentives introduced by the Singapore government to develop Singapore as the preferred Asian listing destination for REITs.

-Over 75% of S-REITs and property trusts own properties outside Singapore.
+As at February 2023, over 90% of S-REITs and property trusts (by both number and market capitalisation) own properties outside Singapore.
 The trend of acquiring assets outside Singapore has intensified in recent years as REIT managers have looked beyond the geographically small city state in search of yield-accretive acquisitions.
 More recently, some S-REITs with overseas exposure have widened their investment mandates to expand their geographical reach.
 Investing in S-REITs thus allows investors to get exposure to properties around the world.

 S-REITs have provided long term sustainable total returns and dividend yields which are generally more favourable compared to REITs in other established markets.

-b) Dividend yield: The average current dividend yield of S-REITs is around 6.9% compared to the 10-year Singapore government bond rate of around 2.4%.
+b) Dividend yield: The average current dividend yield of S-REITs was 7.6% at the 30 December 2022.
+This compares with the 10-year Singapore benchmark government bond yield of 3.1%.

 Average Distribution yields by Sector